kevinpanxc/kevinpanxc.github.io/source/_posts/2014-11-29-some-notes-on-the-mercator-projection.markdown

 ## Mapping from latitudes to y coordinates

 Before starting, it is important to understand that the Mercator projection is conformal.
-This means that the projection of points from the globe to the cylinder preserves the angles.
+This means that the projection of points from the globe to the cylinder preserves angles.
 This property can be defined in two ways:

 1. Equality of angles $\beta = \alpha$
 2. Isotropy of scale factors: $h = k$